 That’s what I so love about this area of the country: It’s not as densely populated as the Eastern corridor, and you can find so many untouched spots where you can just go outdoors and be alone.

 There’s something to be said for Washington’s rainy side: Every last tree and plant was alive and thriving.
 This time of year in the parks around us in Middle Tennessee, everything dies and morphs into a monochromatic shade of brown.
-In Olympic National Park, the green was so bright, it was near-blinding.
+Hiking in Olympic National Park introduced us to a tapestry of color: The green was so bright, it was near-blinding.